Data Types

 Numeric Data Type

-Numeric data type is used to declare the variables to store the numeric decimal values.
+Numeric data type is used to declare the variables to store and process the numbers or decimal values.

 • PICTURE Symbol - 9